Larley Music Director

 Lynne has strong family roots in Mid-Wales and decided to return to the area full-time in 2016.
-She was delighted to be asked to direct the Welshpool Choral Society last year upon the retirement of her predecessor Beryl Jones.
+She was delighted to be asked to direct the Welshpool Choral Society in September 2019 upon the retirement of her predecessor Beryl Jones.

 Beryl graduated from UCW Aberystwyth with a